nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

-Print reads and writes to environment variables.

-The following accesses will be printed:
+Print information about any access to environment variables done in the current Node.js instance to stderr, including:

 * The environment variable reads that Node.js does internally.
 * Writes in the form of `process.env.KEY = "SOME VALUE"`.